needle-mirror/com.unity.services.cloudsave/Runtime/com.unity.services.cloudsave.internal/README.md

 ## Install Cloud Save API

-In the Package Manager Click on the "+" sign in the top left corner then select "Add Package From Disk" then browse to `com.unity.services.cloudsave.internal` and select package.json
+In the Package Manager Click on the "+" sign in the top left corner then select "Add Package From Disk" then browse to `com.unity.services.cloudsave` and select package.json
 > open

 ## Setting Up the Scoped Repository to Access Preview Packages